Why Formation Was the Easy Part: A Guide to Business Maintenance

 - Sales tax permits (Seller's permits).

 Operating with expired licenses can result in hefty fines, business closure orders, and serious legal liabilities.
+Handle formation and maintenance with Next Step Filings.

 Building a Compliance "Safety Net"